19hours/sg-statutes/Acts/Income Tax Act.md

 is 30% if the amount recovered is for a cash payout for expenditure incurred, equipment acquired under a hire‑purchase agreement signed, or intellectual property rights acquired under an IPR instalment agreement signed, in the basis period for the year of assessment 2011 or the year of assessment 2012; or

-is 60% if the amount recovered is for a cash payout for expenditure incurred, equipment acquired under a hire‑purchase agreement signed, or intellectual property rights acquired under an IPR instalment agreement signed, in the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015.
+is 60% if the amount recovered is for a cash payout for expenditure incurred, equipment acquired under a hire‑purchase agreement signed, or intellectual property rights acquired under an IPR instalment agreement signed, in the basis period for the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018.

+[Act 37 of 2014 wef 27/11/2014]

 [29/2012]